 With no more guilt than Giles, and no more care?

 Bloomfield prefigures several of the images used by Wordsworth and Shelley.
 The skylark “pours” its song out, soars so high it’s almost lost to sight, and is compared to fancy and dream.
 But Giles, watching it, falls asleep.
 There is no rapture and no divinity, just a farmhand observing an animal.
-Accustomed as I was to the Romantic skylark, I missed the implicit criticisms of the passage when I first encountered this poem, but Giles’s visceral sleep in contrast to their cerebral dreams turned me back again.
+Accustomed as I was to the Romantic skylark, I missed the implicit criticisms of the passage when I first encountered this poem, but Giles’s visceral sleep, in contrast to their cerebral dreams, turned me back again.
 This skylark passage opens with a question about the limits of vision, then emphasizes how Giles sees the bird—his hat shades the “glaring light” (resonantly opposed to the “glorious light” of the later poets), the bird flies beneath the clouds (as opposed to above them), and it wheels from shade to light.
 Crucially, the passage concludes with Giles’s earthly cares overcoming him.

 John Clare, another agricultural-labourer-and-poet, was almost certainly responding to his predecessors in his “Skylark” (1835).
 In Clare’s poem, hurrying schoolboys startle the skylark out of “her half-formed nest.”
-She “Winnows the air, […] | Then hangs a dust spot in the sunny skies” before dropping back to her nest unbeknownst to the boys, on whom the poem meditates:
+She “Winnows the air […] / Then hangs a dust spot in the sunny skies” before dropping back to her nest unbeknownst to the boys, on whom the poem meditates:

 they unheeded passed—not dreaming then